ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ```
 4. Reboot your computer for the register change to take effect.

 Windows has some kind of [protection mechanism](https://support.microsoft.com/en-us/kb/164501) that prevents malware to substitute system libraries.
 This mechanism implies to list all important libraries in the register.
 These libraries are able to be load from the predefined system paths only.
 There is the special `ExcludeFromKnownDLL` register key that allows us to avoid this protection mechanism.
 We add the `gdi32.dll` library in the exclude list.
-Now loader uses standard search order for this library.
+Now loader uses the standard search order for this library.
 Current directory is the first searching place according to this order.
 Therefore, the proxy DLL will be loaded instead of the original library.

 Now you can launch the `TestApplication.exe` file.
 You will see that the `gLife` parameter does not fall below 10.